apple502j/yarn/CONVENTIONS.md

 Use "with" for methods that return a copy of an object with a different value for some property.
 Name the parameter the same as the property.

 Use "create" for methods that create a new instance of some object.
+Use "of" if the instance is mainly to operate with the passed argument.
 Use "get or create" for methods that create a new instance only if one does not already exist.
 Don't use "get or create" for lazy initialization, though.

 ### Serialization